-The normal gap between the rotor and material bar for average conditions is about 11⁄4".
-This gap can be adjusted either wider or narrower by loosening the bolts (2) that hold the material bar and sliding it up or down.
+The normal gap between the rotor and material bar for average conditions is about 1/4".
+This gap can be adjusted either wider or narrower by loosening the bolts (2) (PSS Models) or removing the bent hitch pins (2) (PSHD Models) that hold the material bar and sliding it up or down.
 A wider opening will allow more dirt and rock to pass through.
 For finer raking, reduce the gap.
 Be careful not to let rotor hit the rubber strips as premature wear will occur.
 (See top paragraph on this page.)
 The gap should be the same all the way across.
 Material bar adjustment is shown in the photo above.